A factorisation theory for generalised power series and omnific integers: Uniqueness of the factor with finite support

-\begin{thm}[Theorem A] For all non-zero $b \in \KRR$, there exist $c_1, \dots, c_n \in \KRR$ irreducible with infinite support and $p \in \KR$ such that $b = p \cdot c_1 \cdot \dots \cdot c_n$.
-Moreover, $p$ is unique up to multiplication by an element of $K^*$. \end{thm} \begin{proof} Let $b \in \KRR$.
-The existence of the desired factorisation is the conclusion of \prettyref{prop:KRR-fact-exists}, so we only need to check for uniqueness.
+Moreover, $n$ is at most the number of terms in the Cantor Normal Form of $\deg(b)$, and $p$ is unique up to multiplication by elements of $\Kbf$. \end{thm} \begin{proof} Let $b \in \KRR$.
+The existence of the desired factorisation and the bound on $n$ are the conclusions of \prettyref{prop:KRR-fact-exists}, so we only need to check for uniqueness.

-Suppose that $b = p \cdot c_1 \cdot \dots \cdot c_n$ for some $c_1, \dots, c_n \in \KRR$ irreducible with infinite support and $p \in \KR$.
-Since each $c_i$ is irreducible, we have $p(c_i) = 1$.
-Moreover, $p(p) = k \cdot p$ for some $k \in K^*$.
+Suppose that $b = pc_1 \cdots c_n$ for some $c_1, \dots, c_n \in \KRR$ irreducible with infinite support and $p \in \KR$.
+Since each $c_i$ is irreducible, we have $\p(c_i) = 1$.
+Moreover, $\p(p) = kp$ for some $k \in \Kbf$.
 Therefore,

 and the conclusion follows. \end{proof}